sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 For example, if you specify `--maxrows 100` and the script generates three queries, each query returns a maximum of 100 messages.
 If the first query returns 90 messages, those 90 messages are returned.
 If the second query returns 100 messages, those 100 messages are also returned, because the first query did not reach the `maxrows` limit and the number of messages returned by the second query also does not exceed the limit for the query.
 However, because the first and second queries return a total of 190 messages, this total value exceeds the `maxrows` limit, so the third query does not run.

 `-q|--query_file` *`query-filename`*
-specifies a file that contains values for all of the query and time period parameters.
-If this parameter is specified, all other query and time period parameters are ignored.
+specifies a file that contains values for all of the query and time period options.
+If this option is specified, all other query and time period options are ignored.

+`--show-query`
+displays the query that is submitted to obtain log information.
+If the specified command generates multiple queries, only the first query is displayed.

-## Time Period Parameters
+## Time Period Options

-The time period parameters specify the time period over which the log messages are returned.
+The time period options specify the time period over which the log messages are returned.
 You can specify *`start-time`* and *`end-time`* as either a date value (in the form "2021-03-17") or a datetime value (in the form "2021-03-17T01:23").
 Times are assumed to be server local time unless you specify UTC time or a timezone offset.
 If you specify only a date value, the time is assumed to be midnight at the beginning of the specified date.
 If you specify only a time value, the date is assumed to be the current day.

-`-s|--start` *`start-time`*
+`--start` *`start-time`*
 specifies the datetime value for the beginning of the period over which the log messages are returned.
 The default value is one hour before the current time.

-`-e|--end` *`end-time`*
+`--end` *`end-time`*
 specifies the datetime value for the end of the period over which the log messages are returned.
 The default value is the current date and time.

-## Output Parameters
+## Output Options

-The output parameters specify the format in which the log messages are returned.
+The output options specify the format in which the log messages are returned.

 `--out-vars` *`var1[,var2,...varN]`*
 specifies the fields that are included in the output.
 Specify the fields as a comma-separated list.
 The